If you haven’t already noticed, black women are currently slaying the travel scene.

 2. Travel Noire

 Travel Noire is a stylish, sophisticated black travel group geared towards young professionals.
 Founder and CEO Zim Ugochukwu created the community as a space for people of color to share and bond over experiences abroad.
-Three years later, the Forbes 30 Under 30 entrepreneur is running a thriving business that helps unconventional travelers learn and grow.
+Three years later, the Forbes 30 Under 30 entrepreneur sold her thriving business to Blavity, Inc to help scale the ability for unconventional travelers to learn and grow.

 If that doesn’t draw you in, one look at their Instagram account will leave you overcome with wanderlust.
 Be prepared to spend hours scrolling through their colorful collection of real black travelers in the world’s most stunning destinations.